RJWoodhead/Relay2Tetris/IOExpander.md

 ![Unpopulated IO Expander](/Images/IOExp-Unpopulated.jpg)

 This board supports two MCP23017 chips (2x16 channels) plus 8 channels of direct GPIO from the Raspberry Pi.
 Up to 4 boards can be daisy-chained together.
+So you can have up to 128 bits of MCP IO, plus all the usual GPIO IO.

 Features include: